newrelic/newrelic-agent-control/docs/README.md

 # Agent overview

-New Relic super agent is a generic supervisor that can be configured to orchestrate  observability agents.
+New Relic agent control is a generic supervisor that can be configured to orchestrate  observability agents.
 It integrates with New Relic fleet control to help customers deploy, monitor and manage agents at scale.

 ## Table of contents
 - [Agent overview](#agent-overview)